cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The following programs can be called from within CrypTool or directly as a stand-alone program:

-a) The program AES-Tool v 2.4 (developed within the CrypTool project) CrypTool contains a special program for the creation of self- extracting executable files.
+a) The program AES-Tool v 2.5 (developed within the CrypTool project):
+   CrypTool contains a special program for the creation of self- extracting executable files.
 This program can also be used independently.
 In this program a session key is generated from